-It’s peach truck season!
-We wait for it all year.
+It’s Peach Truck season!
+We have been waiting for it all year.
 And when the truck arrives, my friends and I hoard several boxes of these blushing beauties and gorge ourselves on one of the most deliciously sweet, juicy fruits on the planet.

 Let me explain.
 These aren’t just any old peaches; they’re peaches from the source.
 Can you guess?
 Think license plates.
 Georgia peaches are sublime.
 They taste like summer.
-They remind me of my childhood when things seemed to taste a lot better, and life was less complicated by far.
+They reminded me of my childhood when things seemed to taste much better, and life was less complicated.

 About twenty peaches into my stash, I started thinking about galettes because they’re so easy and fuss-free to prepare, and this seemed like a natural choice.
 These peaches didn’t need much help.
 Just a tiny bit of sugar so that it straddles the fine line between breakfast treat and dessert, a pinch of salt for balance, and not much more.